JohnArcher/vscode-hollywood-mal/README.md

 ## Run and compile

 You have to create Tasks in Visual Studio Code in order to run or compile a Hollywood file or project.
-It is recommended to read the [documentation for Tasks](https://code.visualstudio.com/docs/editor/tasks).
+It is recommended to read the [official Visual Studio Code documentation for Tasks](https://code.visualstudio.com/docs/editor/tasks).

 ### Create Tasks